ajwarnick/SEM236/Raspberry Pi/Raspberry Pi Setup.md

-## Pull the SD Card completely out of your machine
+## PULL THE SD CARD COMPLETELY OUT OF YOUR MACHINE

-## Reinsert the SD Card
+## REINSERT THE SD CARD
 ![alt text](http://url/to/img.png)

 Etcher automatically unmounts the SD card.
 And we need to edit some of the files that are on the SD card before we insert it into the Raspberry Pi.